aushadhini/Aushadhini/README.md

 ## About Me

-I am a Software Engineering undergraduate at NIBM Colombo who is enthusiastic about developing creative digital solutions.
-My interests lie in Frontend Development and UI/UX Design, where I focus on building responsive websites and designing interfaces that are both functional and visually engaging.
+I’m a Software Engineering undergraduate at NIBM Colombo focused on Frontend Development and UI/UX Design.
+I enjoy turning ideas into elegant digital experiences by creating responsive interfaces, thoughtful designs, and user-centered web applications.

 - 🎓 Reading for BSc (Hons) Computer Science with Software Engineering at **NIBM**
 - 💻 Interested in **Frontend Development** and **UI/UX Design**